opensafely/documentation/docs/working-remotely-ssh.md

 ## 1. Server setup

-First, ensure that the opensafely software and all of its pre-requisites have been installed using the [Getting Started guide](..\getting-started)
+First, ensure that the opensafely software and all of its pre-requisites have been installed using the [Getting Started guide](..\getting-started).
+If using this guide to connect to Gitpod, please skip to step 2.

 ### SSH server installation and configuration
 The steps in this guide require enabling access to the server using secure shell protocol (SSH).